 Insist on realism.
 These leaders benchmark their products and services against their toughest competition.
 Top CEOs want to know how good their products are, and how they can be better.
+They want constructive criticism from clients, employees, and others.
 Realism and truth are pivotal to success.
 Delusion is a waste of time.

-Technology, charisma, and intelligence are important, but they aren’t as critical to success as the ‘magnificent seven’.
+Technology, charisma, and intelligence are important, too.
+For all that, they are less critical than ‘magnificent seven.’

 Sure, these seven habits look obvious.
+No, they are not mysterious.
 They make common sense.
-But, as humorist and philosopher Will Rogers said: “Common sense ain’t common”.
+Yet, as humorist and philosopher Will Rogers said: ‘Common sense ain’t common’.

 It is simple, but not easy.